 The most popular objects by far are Dorothy’s ruby slippers from the Wizard of Oz.

-This collection is on the east of the second floor.
+This collection is on the west of the third floor.

 For transportation enthusiasts, you can see an original old DC streetcar

 You can see Thomas Jefferson's writing desk and George Washington's document box for storing documents during the Constitutional Convention, plus cool campaign trinkets from the 1800s to today.

 The American Presidency Exhibit - this is where President Abraham Lincoln's hat is!

 This museum is also the home to Julia Child's Kitchen (however this is closed as of Jan 2022)